Why Is My Tomberlin Golf Cart Experiencing Acceleration Issues?

 Who Enforces Local Golf Cart Ordinances in Michigan?

-County sheriffs and municipal police enforce local ordinances, which may restrict golf cart use on specific roads, trails, or parks.
-For example, Grand Haven allows LSVs on roads ≤35 mph, while Mackinac Island prohibits all motorized vehicles except emergency carts.
+Local ordinances are enforced by county sheriffs and municipal police.
+Regulations may limit golf cart operation to certain roads or trails.
+For instance, Grand Haven allows LSVs on roads with speed limits up to 35 mph, while Mackinac Island restricts all motorized vehicles except emergency carts.
+Checking local maps and ordinances is essential for compliance.

 Conclusion